 - Approximately 10,000 Americans turn 65 every day.

-- 32 percent of people 85 and older have Alzheimer’s disease.
+- One in 10 people aged 65 and older have Alzheimer's dementia.

 - One in ten Americans over the age of 60 has been the victim of financial fraud or abuse.